Poken-ninja/cyber-journal/README.md

 ---

 > ✅ **Pro Tip**: Learn to create and follow playbooks.
 You'll likely use one on your very first security incident job!
+Here’s a neatly structured summary of the reading you provided, with headings, bullet points, and a table for clarity:

+⸻

+🔐 Playbooks in Cybersecurity

+Playbooks are predefined guides that security teams follow to respond to threats, vulnerabilities, and incidents.
+They ensure that responses are consistent, repeatable, and follow best practices.

+⸻

+📘 Key Features of Playbooks
+	•	Contain step-by-step instructions
+	•	Can include flowcharts, tables, and role-based actions
+	•	Used in incident response, especially for ransomware recovery
+	•	Different incidents have custom playbooks
+	•	Help reduce confusion and human error during high-pressure situations

+⸻

+🛠️ Playbooks and SIEM Tools

+Aspect	Description
+SIEM Tools	Monitor and analyze security events in real-time How Playbooks Help	Provide structured responses when SIEM tools flag issues Example	SIEM detects unusual user behavior → Playbook guides analyst through response process

+⸻

+⚙️ Playbooks and SOAR Tools

+Aspect	Description
+SOAR Tools	Automate tasks triggered by SIEM or MDR tools Function	Execute routine responses like account blocking or alerting Role of Playbooks	Help analysts understand and resolve incidents that automation initiates Example	SOAR blocks a user after failed login attempts → Analyst uses playbook for further action

+⸻

+🧩 SIEM vs SOAR (Quick Comparison)

+Feature	SIEM	SOAR
+Primary Role	Detect threats and events	Automate and respond to threats Uses Playbooks For	Guiding analyst actions after detection	Following up after automated actions Focus	Monitoring	Orchestration and automation

+⸻

+Let me know if you’d like a diagram or flowchart to go with this summary!